shuyuanyyy/helloworld-pybirthday/README.md

    - Syntax: `pybirthday.teddy(age, name)`
    - Parameters:
      - `age`: Optional.
 Includes age in the greeting.
 Specify in oridinal format (i.e "20th, "2nd").
 Can take integers or strings of no more than 10 characters.
      - `name`: Optional.
-Includes age in the greeting.
+Includes name in the greeting.
 Can take strings of no more than 10 characters.
      - Invalid parameters are ignored!

 ## Installation